Skip to Main Content

 Some of the ethical considerations around GenAI and academic honesty are highlighted below:

-• Are these real sources?
-GenAI tools like ChatGPT or Gemini will sometimes make up credible-sounding citations for sources (e.g., books or articles) that don't actually exist.
+• Can I trust GenAI content?
+GenAI tools are frequently trained to sound confident - even when their output might be inaccurate or factually wrong!
+They can also make up credible-sounding citations for sources - sometimes incorporating actual researchers' names or a real journal title - for journal articles or books that have never been written or published.
 This phenomenon is called “hallucinating" or "fabricating."
-If a GenAI tool's output includes references to sources that you're planning to use or cite in your assignment, make sure you track down and read the source first!
+If a GenAI tool's output includes references to sources that you're planning to use for an assignment, make sure to track down the actual citation first.
 If you aren't sure how to locate the full text for any of these sources, ask a librarian for help.

 • What's the "source" of my information?
-GenAI tools are often trained on a "black box" of information, which means we don't know which information sources have been used in its training.
-GenAI tools also aren't "intelligent" - they use algorithms to predict word choice.
-Do some lateral reading and compare the quality and accuracy of the GenAI tool's output against other more reliable, transparent, or trusted sources before "taking it at its word."
+Most big-name GenAI tools are trained on a "black box" of data, which means we don't know which information sources have been used in its training, and if those sources were generally reliable.
+Note that GenAI tools also aren't "intelligent" - even though it sounds like they're having a conversation with you, they use algorithms to predict word choice.
+Do some lateral reading (checking to see if GenAI output matches what other, trusted sources are saying) and compare the quality and accuracy of the GenAI tool's output against other more reliable, transparent, or trusted sources before "taking it at its word."

 Environmental and Sustainability Concerns